Senior Care and Housing Costs

 Respite Care

-Respite care can be provided within the home or outside of the home in adult day care or at a facility.
-Respite care costs vary significantly based on the type of respite care and location chosen.
+Respite care can be provided within or outside the home at an adult day care or a senior living facility.
+Respite care costs vary significantly, depending on the type of respite care and location chosen.

-At home, you’ll pay the average hourly or daily rate for home health aides.
+At home, you'll pay the average hourly or daily rate for home health aides.
 Overnight stays may be more expensive.
-According to Genworth, the median cost for a home health aide is $33.99 per hour in the U.S. These rates are bound to vary between states and possibly even neighborhoods.
+The 2026 estimated median cost for a home health aide is $36.07 per hour in the U.S. These rates vary by state or even by neighborhood.

 » Take Care of Yourself: Signs you’re experiencing caregiver burnout